 Machines in the H_J, F_J, X_J, and V_J model lines use the 188 processor board with output relays soldered to the processor board.
-These relays have the same load parameters as those used in other models, but are SPST (single pole, single throw) rather than the SPDT (single pole, double throw) relays used on the 788 board.
+The SPST (single pole, single throw) relays have the same load parameters as those used in other models.

-WARNING 33: Avoid damage to electronic boards-Although the relays on 188 processor boards are capable of handling higher loads, failure to restrict current loads to the values stated above may cause traces on the processor board to fail, thus destroying the board.
+WARNING 37: Avoid damage to electronic boards-Although the relays on 188 processor boards are capable of handling higher loads, failure to restrict current loads to the values stated above may cause traces on the processor board to fail, thus destroying the board.